crittermike/personal-blog/src/pages/ramblings/working-with-me.md

 I tend to value action over discussion.
 I believe that lots of discussion and debate could be put to rest if we just went ahead and tried the thing we were discussing, because the trying usually makes the correct path obvious.

 I think opinions are important and should be defended.
 Please do not just go with the flow when working with me.
-Speak up and make your voice heard, even if it's difficult or intimidating at times.
-You may be worried that your opinions are wrong or make you sound dumb, but even if that were the case (it's not), I'd still prefer that to you not speaking up at all.
+If you think your opinions are dumb (they're not), then rest assured that a dumb opinion is better than no opinion.

 ## What I'm good at